 Leading Economic Index in Brazil is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Leading Economic Index in Brazil to stand at 1.00 in 12 months time.
-In the long-term, the Brazil IBC-Br Economic Activity Index is projected to trend around 1.00 percent in 2022, according to our econometric models.
+In the long-term, the Brazil IBC-Br Economic Activity Index is projected to trend around 0.80 percent in 2023 and 1.00 percent in 2024, according to our econometric models.